 Participants can quickly and easily enroll in the MarketPlace and begin accepting payments for their goods or services.
 The MarketPlace Payment Platform becomes the Merchant of Record.

-- Easily create a merchant account when onboarding a new seller to the marketplace
+1-Easily create a merchant account when onboarding a new seller to the marketplace

-- Take a percentage of each transaction as a fee while the transaction is occurring
+2-Take a percentage of each transaction as a fee while the transaction is occurring

-- Provide reporting tools for marketplace sellers
+5-Provide reporting tools for marketplace sellers

-We will use Etsy as an example.
+Let's use Etsy as an example.
 Etsy offers artists, makers and entrepreneurs an easy way to sell their products.
 Etsy provides a platform that enable users to easily display their goods for sale.
 So a jewelry maker would upload photos of their creations, set pricing and shipping info and of course collect payment.

 Traditionally accepting payments would mean each Etsy user would apply for their own merchant account.
 This traditional need creates friction for Etsy clients.
 Many are unfamiliar with merchant accounts and the process of applying and providing supporting documentation is more hassle than having the platform is worth.